alexanderames/offerFeature/README.md

 # The Project
 ---
 Follow the Ruby on Rails Setup instructions below and seed the database with the geolocation information.
-Then complete the following tasks:
+Then complete the following tasks.
+Treat the code as if it were going to production.

-__Task 1__ Implement JSON API endpoints to view seed data for the following scenarios.
+__Task 1__ Implement JSON API endpoints to view seed data for one or more of the following scenarios.

-    GET /events.json?retailer=3
+    # Input: Retailer ID
-    # Returns all events for a retailer
+    # Output: All events for a retailer

-    GET /events.json?near=39.69,-104.94&radius=5
+    # Input: latitude, longitude, radius
-    # Returns all events within a 5 mile radius
+    # Output: All events within a radius

-    GET /events.json?retailer=3&day=05132014
+    # Input: Retailer ID, Date
-    # Returns all events for a retailer on a given day
+    # Output: All events for a retailer on a given day

 __Task 2__ Add a new table for receipts.
 The table should have the following information:
- * Retailer
  * Store
  * Customer
  * Total Amount